ny64/vim-setup/README.md

 --------------------------------------------

 The best vim configuration there is.<br>
+*No external plugins!!
+SuPEr liGHtWeIgHt!1!*<br>
-*No external plugins!* Download your new *VIM* configuration now and start hacking like the pros!
+Download your new *VIM* configuration now and start hacking like the pros.

 ## Bindings
 | Binding | Function |